klauseduard/under-over-models/chapters/03-organizational-models.md

 This provides a theoretical foundation for understanding organizational transformation processes and why disruption often precedes innovation.

+#### Contemporary Example: AI Revolution in Software Development

+To illustrate these theoretical principles in a current context, consider the ongoing AI revolution in software development.
+Many software engineering organizations appear to have failed to detect and respond to early environmental signals indicating the emerging paradigm shift toward AI-assisted development—potentially exemplifying insufficient environmental interaction mechanisms.
+These organizations now face a period of increased internal entropy as they make adaptation efforts, attempting to integrate AI capabilities into existing structures.

+Observationally, many organizations seem to be approaching this adaptation incompletely—focusing primarily on cost reduction through tool adoption while neglecting necessary organizational structure changes.
+Through a dissipative systems lens, this could represent an incomplete energy and information exchange with the environment.
+Complete adaptation may require fundamental reconsideration of team structures, skill distributions, and workflow designs—not merely the adoption of new tools within existing frameworks.

+#### Theoretical Implications

-This dissipative systems perspective directly informs our discussions of Conway's Law (Section 3.4) and emerging AI integration challenges (Section 3.6).
+Returning to our broader theoretical discussion, the dissipative systems perspective directly informs our discussions of Conway's Law (Section 3.4) and emerging AI integration challenges (Section 3.6).
 Conway's Law can be viewed as describing how organizational communication structures function as dissipative pathways that shape technical architectures.
 Similarly, the human-AI orchestration challenges described later reflect the need for organizations to develop new dissipative structures that can effectively exchange information and energy between human and AI components.

 As we transition from these theoretical frameworks to more applied principles, Conway's Law offers a concrete manifestation of how organizational structures shape technical outcomes—demonstrating in practice many of the